Updated December 2014 — may contain affiliate links.

 You can even send a message to your recipient, and finally, click “place your order” on the bottom right.

 If you need suggestions, I have those too.
 In addition to my King Ludwig II book above, I have written three other books you’ll enjoy.

 Want a trip back to the 1970s in a small Midwestern town, centered around the church?
 Then you’ll enjoy I Love to Tell the Story.
 I recently shared excerpts from the book with a group at my church.
 One man bought a copy, and called last week, ordering 9 more.

 For kids, maybe 6 to 10, how about a chapter book with tie-ins to Bible characters that your kids may not know about?

-I’ve priced each of my books at $2.99 — less than many Starbuck’s drinks.
-Merry Christmas, and happy reading to all in 2013!
+I’ve priced each of my books at $3.99 or less — less than many Starbuck’s drinks.
+Merry Christmas, and happy reading to all into 2015!